Cmxu/hackmit2017-puzzles/puzzle5/readme.md

 Part III - Convolutional Neural Networks
 ----------------------------------------

-Now we get to the fun part.
-We need to make a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) which will label each extracted character.
-It turns out that a textbook CNN will do here; we didn't do any tuning and it was able to train within 2-3 minutes on the CPU of a 12" MacBook (surprising?).
-If you haven't used Keras before I would highly recommend checking it out.
+Now we get to the fun part!
+We decided to use a Convolutional Neural Network to recognize the characters we extracted.
+It turns out that an essentially [textbook](http://cs231n.github.io/convolutional-networks/) CNN will do here; no tuning was necessary, and to our surprise, it trained in 2-3 minutes on the CPU of a 12" MacBook.
+If you haven't used Keras before, I would highly recommend checking it out.
 It makes this next step so easy.
-Using Keras I made the following model:
+Using Keras, I made the following model:

 ```python
 model = Sequential()